blueaqua2000/amazon-arc/README.md

   The business service is developed using Golang, and deployed as AWS Lambda functions.

   AWS Lambda performs the necessary execution and administration of computing resources.
+It scales automatically according to the load.
+To reduce the impact of cold start, use scheduled scaling to increase the overall throughput.
+This combination helps to improve the end-user experience even under heavy load.

-It scales automatically, and there is no charge when the code is not running.
+  There is no charge when the code is not running.
 Additionally, Lambda uses a safety throttle for the number of concurrent executions.
 Thus, the cost of infrastructure can be controlled within a reasonable range.

   Used AWS Service: